EmuDeck/emudeck.github.io/docs/emulators/steamos/duckstation.md

 ***

-### DuckStation and RetroArch PlayStation 1 Cores EmulationStation-DE Information
+### DuckStation and RetroArch PlayStation 1 Cores ES-DE Information
 [Back to the Top](#duckstation-table-of-contents)

-By default, EmulationStation-DE uses Retroarch's Beetle HW PSX core.
+By default, ES-DE uses Retroarch's Beetle HW PSX core.
 Both Retroarch's Beetle HW PSX core and DuckStation will work if you have set everything up properly.

-To switch between the two in EmulationStation-DE, you can use the `Alternative Emulators` feature.
-See [EmulationStation-DE: How to Select a Different Emulator for a System](../../tools/steamos/emulationstation-de.md#how-to-select-a-different-emulator-for-a-system) for instructions.
+To switch between the two in ES-DE, you can use the `Alternative Emulators` feature.
+See [ES-DE: How to Select a Different Emulator for a System](../../tools/steamos/es-de.md#how-to-select-a-different-emulator-for-a-system) for instructions.

 ***